koontzgriffin/buddysystem-heap/README.md

-# buddysystem-heap
+# buddy system - memory allocation
-An implementation of a buddy system heap written in bcpl.
+An implementation of the buddy system for memmory allocation.